mrdoob/three.js/threejs/lessons/threejs-picking.md

 }
 ```

 Note that we are abusing the `MeshPhongMaterial` here.
-By setting its `emissive` to our id and the `color` to 0 that will end up rendering the id only where the texture's alpha is greater than `alphaTest`.
+By setting its `emissive` to our id and the `color` and `specular` to 0 that will end up rendering the id only where the texture's alpha is greater than `alphaTest`.
 We also need to set `blending` to `NoBlending` so that the id is not multiplied by alpha.

 Note that abusing the `MeshPhongMaterial` might not be the best solution as it will still calculate all our lights when drawing the picking scene even though we don't need those calculations.
 A more optimized solution would make a custom shader that just writes the id where the texture's alpha is greater than `alphaTest`.